BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/20231101_SemanticVectors/README.md

 ### Results

-The results obtained by our models were:
+The percent correct for each method were:

 ```python